pik-nik/GAProject1-tic-tac-toe/README.md

 However, this lead to a very long if condition statement and I was looking  for ways to figure out how to shorten this...
 - CONTINUE HERE

+## Styling
+### Early Stages with MVP
+Styling with CSS was very basic in the early stages.
+I created a grid but made the height and width constant on my grid and each individual box to ensure that I had a 9x9 square grid running so I could get started on the functionality of the game.
+This did the job but was not great for small screens.

+### Fixing the grid formatting

 ## Adding some bonus features
 Now that my code was refactored, time for the fun part...  adding in some bonus features https://whimsical.com/tic-tac-toe-wireframe-bonus-features-7SGCq5qfDiBGL6h2QrAP2V

-# Keep track of multiple game rounds with a win counter
+### Keep track of multiple game rounds with a win counter
 I added a win count for each player and a tie counter
+### Adding a round counter

 ## Known bugs
 * The tie counter increments in 8's everytime there is a tie.
-A temporary fix is dividing this number by 8 so the number displayed is accurate.
+A temporary fix is dividing this number by 8 but there are times it doesn't give a whole number.

 ## The Final Product